union-imgcross icon

 An Employer of Record assumes full legal responsibility for employment, including payroll and compliance.
 Co-employment involves sharing these responsibilities between a Professional Employer Organization (PEO) and the client company.
 An EOR in Denmark simplifies global employment, while co-employment offers a collaborative approach to managing employees.

 Employer contributions in Denmark include payments for social security, pension, and health insurance.
-These contributions are compulsory to ensure compliance with Denmark labor laws.
-Using EOR Services Denmark helps manage these contributions efficiently, simplifying global payroll Denmark and maintaining adherence to local regulations.
+These contributions are compulsory to ensure compliance with Danish labor laws.
+Using EOR services in Denmark helps you manage these contributions efficiently, simplifying global payroll and maintaining adherence to local regulations.

 Using an EOR can simplify global employment by managing onboarding, payroll, benefits, tax deductions, and more while fully complying with local employment laws.
 An EOR ensures seamless operations for companies expanding globally without needing a regional entity, making it an ideal solution for international growth.